ShettyGaneshprasad/ShettyGaneshprasad/README.md

 - 💬 Ask me about anything and everything!
 - 📫 How to reach me: message me at [Whatsapp](https://wa.me/917900129925)
 - ⚡ Fun fact: I love meeting new people and eating food!
-- 💬 Ping Me about #cloud, #RPA, #CommunityOps, #DevRel, #speaking opportunity, #Marketing #CampusOps and anything you like
+- 💬 Ping Me about #flutter, #webdevelopment, #DigitalMarketing #CampusOps and anything you like
 ---
 <!--
 **ganeshshetty98/ganeshshetty98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.